 Area Median Income.
-The benchmark of median income is that of the Seattle-Bellevue, WA HUD Metro Fair Market Rent Area median family income, also sometimes referred to as the HAMFI.
-The 2018 AMI, which was \$103,400, is used in this report.
+The benchmark of median income is that of the Seattle-Bellevue, WA HUD Metro Fair Market Rent Area median family income, also sometimes referred to \$103,400, is used in this report.
 This measure is used by HUD in administering its federal housing programs in Snohomish County.